GuoshuaiCai/SCSC/README.md

 ### Platform/data Compatibility
 The proposed package is versatile and is logically adaptable to single-cell multi-omic measures.
 It can be used for assessing the gene-gene co-exression and genetic feature-gene expression correlation.
-Four strategies (conventional, non-zero, dropout-weighted, imputation) were enabled.
+Four strategies (classical, non-zero, dropout-weighted, imputation) were enabled.

 ### Core tool dependencies: